adobe/reactor-extension-googledatalayer/README.md

 ## Event Integrity

 A key function of an Event Driven Data Layer (EDDL) is to allow stable-state 'snapshots' of the data layer to be processed independently of ongoing data layer activity.
-The GDL _Helper_ object maintains the data layer computed state (an internal model of the data layer) and passes a copy of this state to a Tags rule whenever the data layer state changes (a _push_ event); so allowing Tags to process the event-specific 'snapshot' in a Rule.
+To achieve this the GDL _Helper_ object maintains the data layer computed state (an internal model of the data layer) and passes a copy of this state to a Tags rule whenever the data layer state changes (a _push_ event); so allowing Tags to process the event-specific 'snapshot' in a Rule.
 This functionality ensures that multiple rapid events do not conflict during near simultaneous writing to the data layer, as they could if code accessed the data layer directly.

 The Tags extension _data elements_ and related _actions_ do make use of the stable model of the data layer whenever the extension _event_ dialog is used to configure a data layer listener.